 People tend to behave in a manner that is consistent with their values and image.
 If you can persuade someone to commit to anything, their sense of consistency will drive them to carry it out.

-Their intention to honor it will lead to the fulfilment of that commitment.
+Their intention to honor it will lead to the fulfillment of that commitment.
 They don’t need additional persuasion from you.
-The principle of commitment assumes that once you commit to something or someone, you are more likely to follow through on your promise.

 People are compelled to remain consistent with their commitment.
 Because consistency is a trait regarded highly by society.